noahgift/amd-tensorflow-osx/README.md

 # amd-tensorflow-osx
-Experiments with AMD and Tensorflow on OS X
+Experiments with AMD, Metal, Turicreate and Tensorflow on OS X

+## Multi-GPU